CyVerse-learning-materials/SciApps_guide/step4.rst

      |build_workflow3|

      ..
 Tip::
         History panel Checkboxes and the workflow building page are interactive.
-Use the 'Select All' or 'Reset' button to simplify the selection process
+Use the 'Select All' or 'Reset' button to simplify the selection process.

-  2. Modify **Workflow Name** and **Workflow Description**, then click the ‘Build Workflow’ button to visualize the workflow
+  2. Modify **Workflow Name** and **Workflow Description**, then click the ‘Build Workflow’ button to visualize the workflow.

      |annotation_workflow2|

      ..
 Note::
-       The connection between **SNAP-0.0.1** and **MAKER-0.0.1**  (via **my.all.hmm**) is recorded through **dragging and dropping**
+       The connection between **SNAP-0.0.1** and **MAKER-0.0.1**  (via **my.all.hmm**) is recorded through **dragging and dropping**.

   3. On the 'Workflow Diagram', you can save the workflow.
-Your saved workflows will appear in 'My Workflows' (under the 'Workflow' menu from top navigation panel)
+Your saved workflows will appear in 'My Workflows' (under the 'Workflow' menu from top navigation panel).

      ..
 Tip::
        You can download the workflow from 'My workflows' as a JSON file, which can be passed to others for **sharing** the entire analysis.